 You need time to set benchmarks and goals that align with your company’s business strategy and to test and implement the MAP in view of these strategic plans.
 What data do you have, and what data do you need?
 Do you know the kinds of output your MAP needs to deliver?
 How will the MAP fit in with your sales and marketing plans?
 How will you measure success, and how will your MAP help you quantify it?

-Will I have the time the time and resources to maintain our MAP?
+Will I have the time and resources to maintain our MAP?

 Fortunately, we can help you find out if your business is ready for marketing automation.
 We can assess your needs and suggest the right platform for where you are right now–and where you want to go in the future.